Anastacia-Reneé: (Don’t be Absurd) Alice in Parts

 January 30 – April 25, 2021

-Alice has appeared as a multidimensional character in Anastacia-Renee’s literary and interdisciplinary work for the past seven years.
-(Don’t be Absurd) Alice in Parts takes the shape of an immersive installation that guides museumgoers through the various rooms of Alice’s soon-to-be gentrified home.
-Through constructed tableaux incorporating poems, objects, personal effects, audio, and video, the exhibition charts the ways Alice strives for wholeness and transcendence against intersecting forms of systemic oppression that relentlessly fracture her sense of self.
+Alice has appeared in Anastacia-Reneé’s literary and interdisciplinary work for the past seven years.
+(Don’t be Absurd) Alice in Parts centers on Alice’s struggles against various forms of gentrification, some of them literal, as in her displacement from her home and neighborhood, and some figurative, such as the colonization of her body by cancer cells and of her mind by the anxiety and terror of navigating white supremacy every day.
+Presented as an immersive installation that invites visitors to walk through Alice’s home, the exhibition charts the ways in which she strives for wholeness and transcendence against interlocking forms of oppression that relentlessly fracture her sense of self.

-Alice’s home is a place of refuge and nightmares, where she has built a spiritual sanctuary dedicated to "The Lorde"—as in the Black lesbian feminist writer and activist Audre Lorde (1934–92)—as a source of strength amidst the past tragedies and present traumas that haunt her.
-Through Alice’s lived experience, Anastacia-Reneé provides an unsparing window into the world of an individual attempting to (permanently) stay one step ahead of the many forces that seek to erase her essence and existence.
-As Alice writes, “in what life is a black woman allowed to be her own spin & her own chair? in what life is she allowed to sit as long as she likes & still be moving forward without being a moving target?”
+Alice’s home is a place of both solace and nightmares, comic relief and deep frustration.
+Inside, she has built a spiritual sanctuary dedicated to "The Lorde"—a reference to Black lesbian feminist writer, mother, warrior, poet, and activist Audre Lorde (1934–1992)—as a source of strength and inspiration.
+Alice’s lived experience opens a window into the world of an individual attempting to stay one step ahead of the forces that seek to erase her essence and existence.
+As she writes, “in what life is a black woman allowed to be her own spin & her own chair? in what life is she allowed to sit as long as she likes & still be moving forward without being a moving target?”

 Anastacia-Reneé (American, b.
-1972, Kansas City, Missouri) is an award-winning writer, TEDx Speaker, Deep End Podcast co-host, and interdisciplinary artist.
-A 2020 Arc Fellow (Artist Trust) and 2020 Jack Straw Fellows Curator, Anastacia-Reneé was the Seattle Civic Poet (2017–19), and Poet-in-Residence at Hugo House (2015–17), she has received fellowships and residencies from Cave Canem, Hedgebrook, VONA, Artist Trust, Jack Straw, Ragdale, Mineral School, Hypatia in the Woods, and The New Orleans Writers Residency.
-Anastacia-Renee's work has been published widely.
+1972, Kansas City, Missouri) is an award-winning, widely published writer, playwright, TEDx speaker, Deep End podcast cohost, and interdisciplinary artist who lives and works in Seattle.
+A 4Culture Arc Artist Fellow (2020) and Jack Straw Writers Program curator (2020), Anastacia-Reneé was the Seattle Civic Poet (2017–19) and Poet-in-Residence at Hugo House (2015–17).
+She has been selected for fellowships and residencies by Cave Canem, Hedgebrook, VONA, Artist Trust, Jack Straw Cultural Center, Ragdale, Mineral School, Hypatia-in-the-Woods, and the New Orleans Writers’ Residency.
+She is the author of five books, including two full-length manuscripts, (v.)
+(Black Ocean) and Forget It (Black Radish), and two plays 9 Ounces and Queer Mama Crossroads.